wo-language/wo/justifications.md

 In here, I give explain, argue for, and document Wo's design decisions.
-Maybe it could be interesting to some people, but it serves as an important documentation to me, so I know what has already been considered and tested.
+Maybe it could be interesting to some people, but it serves as an important documentation, so I know what has already been considered and tested.

-#### *Remember, many of these things are pending, and waiting to be tested properly, and any of these could be scrapped or altered!*
+## *Remember, many of these things are pending, and waiting to be tested properly, and any of these could be scrapped or altered!*

 ### Index